FMEAs help us focus on and understand the impact of potential process or product risks.

 - Use FMEAs as the basis for Control Plans.

-- Control Plans are a summary of proactive defect prevention and reactive detection techniques.
+- Control Plans are a summary of proactive defect prevention, reactive detection techniques, and a well-thought out Reaction Plan if a failure does occur.